Renault 19: Overview

 The R19 was presented in June 1988, with sales in the domestic French market beginning in September 1988.
 It was the replacement for the 9 and 11, both of which were ageing and outdated by the end of the 1980s.
 The R19 went on sale in right hand drive form for the British market in February 1989.

 The R19 was styled by Giorgetto Giugiaro, featuring Renault's new E-type (or "Energy") 1.4 L engine and F type 1.7 L versions.
 Base models originally used the OHV C-type Cléon 1.2 and 1.4 L engines, depending on the market.
 While originally only available with an atmospheric diesel engine, a turbocharged version appeared in the beginning of 1992.

 Intended to be Renault's last numeric named car, the 19 ushered in a new naming policy, with the saloon versions of the 19 being known as the 19 Chamade, to distinguish them from the hatchbacks.
 The saloon version was launched in 1989.
 In many markets, the Chamade badge was dropped following the facelift of 1992, with some replacing it with the "Europa" tag.
 The 19 Chamade customers were more often men, more often married and more rural and older than R19 hatchback buyers.

 In 1991, a convertible bodystyle built by Karmann was first shown; only a small number of these were built with the Phase I design as it was facelifted shortly thereafter.
 The convertible version went on sale in the beginning of 1992; it was only available with the two most powerful engine options.
-Although the R19's exterior design (which was relatively conservative, like that of the Renault 9/11) received a muted response, it was praised for its interior comfort and handling.
+Although the R19's exterior design (which was relatively conservative, like that of the Renault 9/11) received a muted response, it was praised for its interior comfort, handling, and for being of a higher quality than previous Renaults.

 For the fuel injected top versions, a four-speed automatic transmission became available in the fall of 1990.
 Lesser versions still made do with four- or five-speed manuals, or a three-speed automatic.